Nagelfar/RestaurantKata/README.md

 The goal of the first exercise is to dive into the domain, while you learn about the actors and how they are connected.
 Your focus should ly on bringing value to the guest, and not on building a perfect distributed system!

-We build each actor as a standalone application and connect them together to form a distributed system.
+We build each actor as a standalone application and connect them to form a distributed system.
 The existing customer application will act as a representation of the user and connect to your application.
 To keep things simple from a technical point of view, the following guidelines should be respected: